crajkumar73/Fuzzify-a-Decision-Tree/README.md

-# Topic 5 Assignment: Decision Tree
+# Topic 5 Assignment: Decision Trees

 This topic is an in-depth study of the concept of classification and regression-based learning models.
 Students will learn how to build complex predictive models, building blocks for more sophisticated learning models covered later in this course.
 Objectives: